huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 It aims to remove the need for time-consuming and tedious checks and replaces them with computer vision systems ensuring higher levels of quality control on the production assembly line.

-A wide variety of problems in robotics can be considered as ones of reinforcement learning.
-Reinforcement learning (RL) enables a robot to autonomously discover an optimal behavior through trial-and-error interactions with its environment.
-Instead of explicitly detailing the solution to a problem, in reinforcement learning the designer of a control task provides feedback in terms of a scalar objective function that measures the one-step performance of the robot.
+A wide variety of problems in robotics can be considered as problems related to reinforcement learning.
+Reinforcement learning enables a robot to autonomously discover an optimal behavior, through interactions with its environment.
+Instead of explicitly detailing the solution to a problem, the designer of a control task provides feedback in terms of a scalar objective function that measures the one-step performance of the robot.

 ## Task Variants